NLnetLabs/draft-sidrops-slurm-aspa/draft-maditimbru-sidrops-rfc8416-bis-02.md

 * A "customerAsid" member, whose value is a number representing an ASPA Customer Autonomous System as described in section 3.2 of [@!I-D.ietf-sidrops-aspa-profile].
-* A "providers" member representing ASPA providers as described in section 3.3 of [@!I-D.ietf-sidrops-aspa-profile] and following the same constraints formulated there.
-The value of this member is an array of at least one object representing a "providerAS" as defined in section 3.3.1 of [@!I-D.ietf-sidrops-aspa-profile].
-These objects are defined as follows:
+* A "providers" member, whose value is an array of 1 or more numbers representing ASPA provider ASes as described in section 3.3 of [@!I-D.ietf-sidrops-aspa-profile].
-  - one "providerAsid" member MUST be present, whose value is a number representing an ASPA ProviderASID as described in section 3.3.1.1 of [@!I-D.ietf-sidrops-aspa-profile].
-  - an optional "afiLimit" member MAY be present, whose value is a string representing the corresponding optional address family limit as described in section 3.3.1.2 of [@!I-D.ietf-sidrops-aspa-profile].
-    The value of this string MUST be either "IPv4" or "IPv6".

 In addition, each object MAY contain one optional "comment" member, whose value is a string.